calpoly-iandunn/csc473/project/part1.md

 The bold elements are the types that MUST be parsed for this first assignment (you may ignore the zero translate at this time if you would like).
 You should create an abstract object from which all of the ray tracer objects will be derived.
-Each derived object should have its own parse function (read) that takes the filestream in, processes the data for that object, and returns the altered file pointer (for example).
+Each derived object can have its own parse function (read) that takes the filestream in, processes the data for that object, and returns the altered file pointer (for example).
+You can also implement a separate class that is responsible for parsing, if you would rather do that.
+In general the details of your implementation are up to you, just try to keep things as clean an modular as possible.
+Whatever code you write in this first week will likely still be in your code base when you are working on your final project in week 10.

 *Please be careful when writing your parser – depending on white space is likely not a good idea because over the class, white spaces will vary.
 Also note pigment, finish and transforms order can vary within a given object.